OpenData-tu/documentation/07-Database.md

 ### Query Optimization

 Why do we need query optimization?
 For that I'm going to give a small example to consider:

 1. we import multiple sources, with multiple measurements: source1(air-temperature, water-temperature) 1980-2017, source2(air-temperature) 1983-1990, source3(uv-index) 2009-2017
 2. each source is partitioned by year and source 1 is partitioned by month for all data after 2015.
 3. every index is naively sharded over 3 nodes (we actually use just one shard per index)

-Let's make a simple search request: give me all uv values data from 2015 till 2017 and aggregate an average over the month.
+Let's make a simple search request: give me all UV values data from 2015 till 2017 and aggregate an average over the month.
 Because the user does not know anything about the internal database architecture (at least he should not) he requests the temperature and the timeframe.

 **Worst case:**